NFahmid/Banking-Management-System/README.md

 ## Objective
-- To create a user-friendly and simple banking management system where the user can perform all his basic needs from a banking app easily.
+- To create a user friendly and simple banking management system where the user can perform all his basic needs from a banking app easily.
 - To demonstrate the concepts of OOP with a real life example.

 ## Requirements to run
 - Operating system: Windows/ Linux/ Mac
 - Language: Java
-- IDE: Intellij (preferred)
+- IDE: Intellij (preffered)

 ## How to run
 Open the Main Class from the src folder in your IDE.